ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 You are going to create some UI that will show the current race time to the player.
 All UI objects will be placed inside the **UI Container** from now on.

 !!! tip "It's good practice to name each UI object.
-As UI gets more complex with lots of object, it will be easier to find which object to change if they are correctly name for what their purpose is."
+As UI gets more complex with lots of objects, it will be easier to find which object to change if they are correctly named for what their purpose is."

 #### Create Frame Image